1986 World Junior Ice Hockey Championships

 The 1986 World Junior Ice Hockey Championships (1986 WJHC) was the tenth edition of the Ice Hockey World Junior Championship and was held from December 26, 1985, until January 4, 1986.
 It was held mainly in Hamilton, Ontario, Canada.
 The Soviet Union won the gold medal, its seventh championship, Canada won silver and the United States won bronze.
-The bronze medal was the first for the Americans in tournament history.
+The bronze was the first medal for the Americans in the tournament's history.

 Final standings

 The 1986 tournament was a round-robin format, with the top three teams winning gold, silver and bronze medals respectively.

 West Germany was relegated to Pool B for 1987.